 7. Get Creative With Your Side Hustle

 Maybe a 9-5 job isn’t your thing; maybe you want to find an even more creative way to bring in additional income and offset some of the costs of your MBA program.
 Take some time to consider your best strengths and skills, and then find a way to make a profit off of that.
 For example, were you always praised for your writing skills while you were completing your undergraduate program?
 Why not pick up some freelance writing or editing work to help pay your way through school?
 Or maybe you have a skill that’s completely unrelated to your academics, such as knitting or sewing.
-Open up your own online shop, such as an Etsy store, to sell your creations and finance your Master’s degree on the side.
+Open up your own online shop, such as an Etsy store, to sell your creations and finance your Master’s or online MBA degree on the side.

 Having your own “side hustle” is great because, unlike a part- or full-time job, you get to be your own boss and make sure your schedule works around your academics.